 Potential Doomsday Effects Of Antibiotic Resistance

-Since Sir Alexander Fleming discovered penicillin in 1928 antibiotics have saved millions of life’s.
+Since Sir Alexander Fleming discovered penicillin in 1928 antibiotics has saved millions of lives.
 But there’s a problem looming that could potentiality cause an antibiotic doomsday.
 The problem that I refer to is called antibiotic resistance.
 Antibiotics are an effective treatment for infectious diseases because most illnesses are caused by bacterial agents.
-However it is now understood that the typical antibiotic now has a limited lifespan.
+However, it is now understood that the typical antibiotic now has a limited lifespan.
 Becoming ineffective as soon as the bacterial agent they target develops resistance to their effects.

 This is the case with tuberculosis, which was once thought to have been wiped out in the developed world.
 This is now also becoming the case with many other bacterial infections.
 The World Health Organization recently stated that antibiotic resistance is rising to dangerously high levels on all continents.
 This is due to new emerging resistance mechanisms that are spreading globally.
 These emerging resistance mechanisms threaten the ability to successfully treat common infectious diseases.

 How do Antibiotics Work?

 Antibiotics work by attacking things that bacterial cells have that human cells don’t have.
 There are two main ways in which antibiotics target bacteria cells.

 - Prevent the reproduction of bacteria

 For example by stopping the mechanism responsible for building their cell walls.
 The antibiotic penicillin works by preventing the bacterium from building a cell wall.

 What is Antibiotic Resistance?